Ear Training for Musicians: How to Recognise Chord Types

 Video Part 1 (0:07) - Major Chords

 The three notes that make the chord A major are played.
 Listen to how they combine and produce a distinctive quality of sound.
 All major chords have that same quality.
 It's impossible to describe it in words, but we do it anyway, and so it's often described as sounding positive, strong and stable.
-That's why most, if not all, national anthems start with a major chord and are in major keys.
+That's why most national anthems start with a major chord and are in major keys.

 - The A major scale is A B C# D E F# G# A. So notes 1, 3 & 5 are A, C# & E.

-That's all that's required to make the chord A major - just those three notes.
+Just those three notes, A, C# & E are, all that's required to make the chord A major.
 However, we can use as many A, C# and E notes as we like - at any octave and in any order, and it will still be A major.
 A guitarist can have up to six on a six string guitar, a pianist can have even more on their piano- and an orchestra can have dozens.
-No other notes apart from any A, C# and E can be present without changing the type of chord from A major to something else.
+No other notes apart from any A, C# and E notes can be present without changing the type of chord from A major to something else.

-The important thing for recognising them is that adding other A, C# and E notes at any octave will obviously change the sound to an extent, but the basic major quality is still there.
-That's what needs to be focused on.
-Listen for that distinctive 'major quality' of sound in the video examples, which is common to all major chords - and is present in all chords that are based on major chords.
+The important thing to know for recognising them is that adding other A, C# and E notes at any octave will obviously change the sound to an extent, but the basic major quality is still there.
+That's what needs to be focused on in the video examples.
+Listen for that distinctive 'major quality' of sound, which is common to all major chords - and is present in all chords that are based on major chords.

 Video Part 2 (0:42) - Minor Chords

 Minor chords differ from major chords by just one note.
-The minor chord formula is 1 b3 5, meaning that in relation to the A major scale, the notes that make A minor are the 1st, flatted 3rd and 5th of the scale.
+The minor chord formula is 1 b3 (flat 3) 5 in relation to the A major scale, so the notes that make A minor are the 1st, the flatted 3rd and the 5th note of the scale.
 The 3rd of the chord is one semitone or half step lower than the 3rd of the A major chord.
-So, as A major is composed of notes A, C# & E, the chord A minor is composed of notes A, C & E.
+So, as A major is composed of notes A, C# & E, the chord of A minor is composed of notes A, C & E.